deskvillage/dannychadburn.github.io/ebook-creation/index.md

 #### Your biggest lead generator is waiting to be written

-All companies want to be seen as pioneers in their industry; the ones who are innovating, pushing boundaries and setting the standards to which others aspire.
+All companies want to be recognised as pioneers in their industry; the ones who are innovating, pushing boundaries and setting the standards to which others aspire.

-That presence  comes from sharing the knowledge and experience of intelligent and inspirational people, and eBooks are an efficient and proven way of spreading the word to the right audiences.
-However, the individuals within your company with the most interesting stories to tell are invariably those with the least available time to do so.
+That comes from sharing the knowledge and experience of intelligent and inspirational people, and eBooks are an efficient and proven way of spreading your brand message.

-It's often a struggle to turn their valuable experiences, opinions and ideas into a simple blog post, let alone something more substantial.
+However, the individuals within your company with the most interesting stories to tell are often those with the least available time to do so.
+It's a struggle to turn their valuable experiences, opinions and ideas into a simple blog post, let alone something more substantial.

 #### It's time to realise this missed opportunity, show off your expertise and have new customers lining up at your door

-I produce engaining and powerful eBooks, extracting key infomration from your senior team and topic specialists.
+I produce engaging and powerful eBooks, extracting the wisdom of your senior team and topic specialists.
 Using an [agile development](/contracting-cv/) process, your shiny new eBook can be ready in just 4-6 weeks,

-Every project is unique, from startups wanting a 7,000 word booklet to multinationals putting together a 70,000 word advanced guide.
-I've tackled both ends of that spectrum, and will produce and publish an asset that resonates with the market, giving you the results you're looking for.
+From startups wanting a 7,000 word booklet to multinationals needing a 70,000 word advanced guide, I produce and publish assets that resonate with audiences.

 <a href="/contact"><button class="button">Let's discuss your project</button></a>